Lecture: Rust Mains

 Notice there's no explicit type.
 What kind of typing system do you suppose Rust has?
 Dynamic or static?

-What do I need next?
+What do I need to do next?
 Display the time.
 Tick time downward.
 Sleep.
 Repeat.
 Let's tick first with an arithmetic assignment operator:

 Rust